Pizza bomber: Diehl-Armstrong and Barnes charged

 In April 2005, Diehl-Armstrong told a state trooper she had information about the Wells case and after meeting with FBI agents, said she would tell them everything she knew if she was transferred from the Muncy Correctional Institution to a minimum-security prison in Cambridge Springs.
-During a series of interviews, Diehl-Armstrong admitted to providing the kitchen timers used for the bomb, stated Rothstein masterminded the plot and that Wells had been directly involved in the plan.
+During a series of interviews, Diehl-Armstrong admitted to providing the kitchen timers used for the bomb, stated Rothstein masterminded the plot, and that Wells had been directly involved in the plan.

 In late 2005, Barnes, who was in jail on unrelated drug charges, was turned in by his brother-in-law after revealing details of the crime to him.
+In July 2007, U.S. Attorney Mary Beth Buchanan announced Diehl-Armstrong and Barnes had been charged with the crime, with Diehl-Armstrong as the mastermind.
+The deceased Rothstein and Wells were named as un-indicted co-conspirators.
+Buchanan stated Wells had been involved in the plot from the beginning but that his co-conspirators fitted him with a real bomb that would have exploded even if it were removed.

 On September 3, 2008, Barnes pleaded guilty to conspiring to rob a bank and to aiding and abetting.
 On December 3 that year, he was sentenced to 45 years in prison by a federal judge in Erie for his role in the crime.
 Barnes's sentence was later reduced to 22.5 years after he testified against Diehl-Armstrong.

-In July 2007, U.S. Attorney Mary Beth Buchanan announced Diehl-Armstrong and Barnes had been charged with the crime, with Diehl-Armstrong as the mastermind.
-The deceased Rothstein and Wells were named as un-indicted co-conspirators.
-Buchanan stated Wells had been involved in the plot from the beginning but that his co-conspirators fitted him with a real bomb that would have exploded even if it were removed.